The Life Sciences Law Review: Denmark

 The regulatory framework for medicines for human use in Denmark is based on EU Regulation (EC) No. 726/20042 and Directive 2001/83/EC,3 which are implemented in national Danish law primarily in the Health Act,4 the Medicines Act,5 the Pharmacy Act6 and the Ethics Committee Act.7 The regulatory framework for medical devices is based on EU Regulation 2017/1745,8 which is implemented in the Medical Devices Act.9

-The requirements and procedures for marketing authorisation of medicines are partly covered by EU law, whereas national law regulates pricing and reimbursement.
+The requirements and procedures for marketing authorisation of medicines are partly covered by European Union (EU) law, whereas national law regulates pricing and reimbursement.
 The competent authorities are the Danish Medicines Agency (DMA), the Danish Ministry of Health, the Danish Health Authority and the Danish Patient Safety Authority.
-In the decision-making with respect to regulation of medicines, a number of advisory bodies advise the DMA such as the Medical Products Committee, the Pharmacovigilance Council and the Reimbursement Committee.
+In the decision-making with respect to regulation of medicines, a number of advisory bodies advise the DMA, such as the Medical Products Committee, the Pharmacovigilance Council and the Reimbursement Committee.

 The regulatory regime

 Medicines are defined as any product that (1) is presented as a suitable product for the treatment or prevention of diseases in human beings or animals, or (2) may be used in or administered to human beings or animals to restore, change or modify physiological functions by a pharmacological, immunological or metabolic effect or to make a medical diagnosis.10

 Medical devices are defined as devices intended for diagnosis, prevention, monitoring, treatment or palliation of diseases, compensation for injuries or handicaps, examination, replacement or change of the anatomy or a physiological process or contraception, provided that the expected principal effect in or on the human body is not elicited through pharmacological, immunological or metabolic means, but which effect can be supported through these means.11